-Apart from CTB for yourself, you may also be able to get LCTS if you share your home with one or more adults.
+Apart from LCTS for yourself, you may also be able to get LCTS if you share your home with one or more adults.
 This is separate form of LCTS for you and is called Second Adult Discount (SAD).
-Second Adult Discounts are intended to assist you with the council tax if you share your home with someone who is on a low income.
+Second Adult Discounts are intended to assist you with Council Tax if you share your home with someone who is on a low income.
 Second Adult Discounts may be awarded in the following circumstances: